georgetour/Entity-Framework/Chapter 2 Database-First Workflow/README.md

 <p>As we see in Storage model we have all info about the database, tables, properties etc.</p>

-<p>In our ConceptualModel we have our entities.
-Their names, properties, types etc. ConceptualModel is very close to storage/database model.</p>
+<p>In our Conceptual Model we have our entities.
+Their names, properties, types etc. Conceptual Model is very close to storage/database model.</p>

 <p>Mapping model is the connection between Storage and Conceptual models.
 As we see in <strong>mapping.jpg</strong> we can see clearly the relation created between columns and properties.
 We can change our Conceptual model and mapping model will make sure that is persisted with storage model.</p>